 In a nutshell – yes, they are.
-They have a formal and high-quality education, expertise, proven track record, interesting projects for the well-known global brands in all sectors of the economy.
+Polish software developers have a formal and high-quality education, expertise, proven track record, interesting projects for the well-known global brands in all sectors of the economy.
 They also are seasoned when it comes to cleaning up the code, rescuing entire projects.
 You should work with them to assure quality, and time-to-market guaranteed delivery.
-And that’s only a tip of the iceberg when it comes to outsourcing software projects.
+And that’s only the tip of the iceberg when it comes to outsourcing software projects.

-Outsource software companies in Poland have the reputation of delivering on time and with quality.
-Polish software engineers made the phrase ‘Poland – the software house of Europe’ valid on many fronts and with many projects.
+Custom software development companies in Poland have the reputation of delivering on time and with quality.
+Polish programmers made the phrase ‘Poland – the software house of Europe’ valid on many fronts and with many projects.
 They are not just coders, though.
 The ability to code an application, advise on technology solutions and cooperate with business advisors to scale the client’s company makes this a hard-to-turn-down offer.

 After the iron curtain fell in 1989, Poles were looking for their place on the map of Europe.
 Pretty quickly they had observed that its unique location (traditionally reserved for power struggles between foreign powers) makes for a quite substantial opportunity.
 That’s why Poland is not only a European powerhouse in TSL (Transport-Shipping-Logistics) industry but also a part of the plan for a new Chinese Silk Road.
 With the 3rd position in Europe in terms of cubic warehouse space (after Netherlands and Germany) and 5th in terms of total highway km, the country is ready and handling many critical business operations.

-The second and very well established Polish industry is software development.
-Understood as not only tailored software outsourcing but also the production of video games.
-Polish designers, project managers, and software engineers are broadly recognized in Europe and the world as specialists with technical background, ideas, pace and quality in management and delivery.
+The second and very well established Polish industry is custom software development.
+Understood as not only IT outsourcing but also the production of video games.
+Polish product designers, project managers, and Polish programmers are broadly recognized in Europe and the world as specialists with technical background, ideas, pace and quality in management and delivery.
 According to reports by the Association of Business Service Leaders (ABSL) (1), Poland has the most affordable labor cost in the European Union.

 Here are some reasons for it:

 Proficiency in English also means small cultural gaps.
-Outsourcing software projects to Poland is easy when you can effectively talk business and crack jokes in the meantime.
+IT outsourcing services to Poland is easy when you can effectively talk business and crack jokes in the meantime.
 According to the English Proficiency Index, Poles are 13th in the world (4).
 And that’s for 2019 alone.
 That also means shorter business trips (or no trips at all) for clients in the USA, Canada or Germany.
 The gap is even smaller when it comes to safety.
 US and EU standards of IP protection and data security contribute to long-lasting business relationships.

-Polish software developers not only speak English, but they also speak code.
-Specialists from our country regularly win international software development competitions.
+Polish programmers not only speak English, but they also speak code.
+Specialists from our country regularly win international software product development services competitions.
 More so, at the time of writing this article, Poland holds 3rd place in TopCoder ranking for the most professional marketplace in the world!
 (5)

-With the talent pool of more than 250,000 professional software development engineers, the main focus on enterprise projects and core technologies like PHP, Java, .NET (6), Poland is a reliable and effective partner for any company that wants to get things done.
+With the talent pool of more than 250,000 professional software programmers, the main focus on enterprise projects and core technologies like PHP, Java, .NET (6), Poland is a reliable and effective partner for any company that wants to get things done.

 Poland is called a European software house for a reason.
 Young yet experienced talent pool, ambitious goals and exciting projects around every corner make up for years and decades of waiting behind an iron curtain.
 Today Poland is a place where you can go for quality and safety.